Brittany Snow: Early life and education

+Career

 Snow began modeling at the age of three in a print ad for Burdines department stores.
 She was on CBS' soap opera Guiding Light for three years as troubled teen Susan "Daisy" Lemay.
-She played Meg Pryor on NBC's drama series American Dreams and neo-Nazi high school student Ariel Alderman on the third season of FX's Nip/Tuck.
+She played Meg Pryor on NBC's drama series American Dreams and also sang backup vocals on the American Dreams soundtrack for the song "My Boyfriend's Back."
+She portrayed neo-Nazi high school student Ariel Alderman on the third season of FX's Nip/Tuck and also appeared in the family comedy film The Pacifier (2005) alongside Lauren Graham and Vin Diesel.

-She sang backup vocals on the American Dreams soundtrack for the song "My Boyfriend's Back."
-She appeared in the family comedy film The Pacifier (2005) alongside Lauren Graham and Vin Diesel.
-Snow appeared in the teen romantic comedy film John Tucker Must Die (2006) opposite Jesse Metcalfe.
+In 2006, Snow appeared in the teen romantic comedy film John Tucker Must Die (2006) opposite Jesse Metcalfe.
 The film was a commercial success and made $68 million worldwide.
-In 2006, she voiced Naminé in the video game Kingdom Hearts II and Shizuku Tsukishima in the Studio Ghibli film Whisper of the Heart.

-She also portrayed a young woman afflicted with bipolar disorder in the season seven finale of Law & Order: Special Victims Unit.
-Snow appeared in the music video for "The Phrase That Pays" by The Academy Is..., which was released in July 2006.
+Also in the same year, she voiced Naminé in the video game Kingdom Hearts II and Shizuku Tsukishima in the English dub of the Studio Ghibli film Whisper of the Heart.
+She also portrayed a young woman afflicted with bipolar disorder in the season seven finale of Law & Order: Special Victims Unit and also appeared in the music video for "The Phrase That Pays" by The Academy Is..., which was released in July 2006.

 Snow appeared in Hairspray (2007), a film adaptation of the Broadway musical, playing Amber Von Tussle, the daughter of Michelle Pfeiffer's character.
 She had already worked with Hairspray director Adam Shankman on the Disney film The Pacifier.
-With her role in Hairspray, her musical side is shown in several numbers including a solo entitled "The New Girl In Town", a song previously cut from the Broadway musical version.
+Through her role in Hairspray, her musical talents were showcased in several numbers, including the solo song "The New Girl in Town," which had previously been removed from the Broadway musical adaptation.
 She played the lead role of Donna Keppel in the slasher film Prom Night (2008), which was released on April 11, 2008, and grossed $57.2 million at the box office.
 Snow appeared as young Lily Rhodes in Gossip Girl, in the episode "Valley Girls".
 On January 17, 2011, Snow began appearing as a series regular in the first season of the legal drama Harry's Law, and returned as a recurring character in season two.
 She starred alongside Evan Ross in the thriller film 96 Minutes (2011).